Church of One Tree

 The Church of One Tree is a historic building in the city of Santa Rosa, California, United States.
-It was built in 1873/4 from a single redwood tree milled in Guerneville, California (also known as Stumptown).
+It was built in 1873/4 from a single redwood tree milled in Guerneville, California.

+Guerneville was the site of an ancient coastal redwood forest, much of which was logged for the rebuilding of San Francisco after the 1906 earthquake and fire.
+Prior to being renamed for one of the local milling families, Guerneville was called Stumptown for the giant redwood stumps left by the loggers.